Self-proclaimed youthcrustcore, Betercore started in the Netherlands in 1997 and existed with numerous line-up changes until the Winter of 2003.

-Self-proclaimed as youthcrustcore Betercore started in Amsterdam in 1997 and existed with numerous line-up changes until the winter of 2003.
-Digging up through old zines I found this Betercore bio, written by the band themselves in 2002, that appeared in Dispure of Concern zine.
+Digging up through old zines we found this awesome Betercore bio, written by the band themselves in 2002.
+Originally, the text appeared in Dispure of Concern zine.

-In 1997 a band called Total Kuts was formed which main purpose was to disturb the-end-of-the-year school party.
+In 1997, a band called Total Kuts was formed with the main purpose of disturbing the-end-of-the-year school party.
 After that things got a bit more serious, and after two members (Lizette and Genevieve) left at the end of that year, we continued under the silly name Betercore.